asap97/myrepo/README.md

 Git works line by line, so every time you change a line Git notices it

-Q: difference between commit and push?
+-Q: difference between commit and push?
 If you commit locally and push once, do you save all previous commits?

-Q:
+Idk what I just did but apparently created a new branch yeii